nerik/Leaflet.Emoji/README.md

 ## Future plans

-- bundle this into a properly usable dependency
 - more use cases and demos
 - a sandbox to quickly experiment with GeoJSON files
 - support for overlapping polygons